DC Breaks

 DC Breaks are a British drum and bass production duo made up of Dan Havers and Chris Page.
-After being discovered and nurtured by Scotland's DJ Kid, they went on to sign a record deal with RAM Records, run by the renowned producer Andy C. They have produced numerous remixes for major record labels, including artists such as Tinie Tempah, I Blame Coco, Paloma Faith, Example, Esmée Denters and Rox.
+After being discovered and nurtured by Scotland's DJ Kid, they went on to sign a record deal with RAM Records, run by the producer Andy C. They have produced numerous remixes for major record labels, including artists such as Tinie Tempah, I Blame Coco, Paloma Faith, Example, Esmée Denters and Rox.
 In April 2017, their debut album Different Breed was released on RAM Records.

 Biography

-In 2010, they signed a record deal with RAM Records, run by the renowned producer Andy C. DC Breaks appeared on BBC Radio 1Xtra's mix show for Crissy Criss.
+In 2010, they signed a record deal with RAM Records, run by the producer Andy C. DC Breaks appeared on BBC Radio 1Xtra's mix show for Crissy Criss.

 They released their first EP on Viper Recordings in May 2010 which included their well-known track "Halo", and also had their tracks featured on Andy C's Nightlife compilation series and Futurebound's compilation Acts of Madmen (2009).

 They have produced numerous remixes for major record labels, including artists such as Tinie Tempah, I Blame Coco, Paloma Faith, Example, Esmée Denters and Rox.

 In April 2017, their debut album Different Breed was released on RAM Records.